Frequently Asked Questions

 NC State Day of Giving bonus funds — which come from unrestricted university enhancement funds — amplify every gift made that day.
 For leaderboard challenges, bonus funds are divided among four main leaderboards:

-• College/Unit Donation Leaderboard, based on dollars raised.
+• College/Unit Donation Leaderboard, based on dollars raised

-• College/Unit Participation Leaderboard, based on number of gifts.
+• College/Unit Participation Leaderboard, based on number of gifts

-• University Priorities Leaderboard, based on number of gifts.
+• University Priorities Leaderboard, based on number of gifts

-For the college/unit leaderboards, there is $30,000 at stake for both dollars raised and number of gifts.
+For the college/unit leaderboards, there is $25,000 at stake for both dollars raised and number of gifts.
 Each college or unit competing will earn challenge funds based on their percentage of the dollar total or rank in gift total.
-For example, if a college receives 18% of the total dollars raised, they'll get a bonus of $5,400 (18% of $30,000) for their area of greatest need.
+For example, if a college receives 18% of the total dollars raised, they'll get a bonus of $4,500 (18% of $25,000) for their area of greatest need.
 For number of gifts received, the first-place college or unit will earn $5,500, second place will earn $4,500 and proportional awards will be given down to 13th place, which will earn $250.

 Between midnight and 11:59 p.m.
-Eastern time on March 22, go to dayofgiving.ncsu.edu and choose the area of support that is most meaningful to you.
+Eastern time on March 25, go to dayofgiving.ncsu.edu and choose the area of support that is most meaningful to you.
 You may also give to multiple areas.

 Your gift is tax-deductible and will help support the extraordinary students, faculty and staff working to make a difference at NC State.
+You will receive an email receipt after making your online gift.

 Note: Gifts to support athletics will receive Wolfpack Club lifetime giving credit, which is used in calculating priority points that are used for the right to purchase NC State athletics home seating.
 This may impact the tax-deductibility of your gift.
 Please consult your tax adviser.